thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [01:04:05]
 **Bradley:**
 Like, I've been wanting an actual collaborative work partner, like real life work partner, and I need to step up my game and actually like publish my own work and get this, like, first draft version done, this first iteration done.
 This is just version 1.
 Get it out there, okay?
 And I'd say the second thing is if you allow yourself to fall into the temptation and the trap of giving a.
-Giving a more like a higher, more advanced level prompts template, or more like overly nuanced and like beefed up action steps or examples or annotations or whatever, I guarantee you the reader will pull away.
+Giving a more like a higher, more advanced level prompt template, or more like overly nuanced and like beefed up action steps or examples or annotations or whatever, I guarantee you the reader will pull away.

 [01:05:05]
 **Bradley:**